By Kris Ripper

 Funnily enough, FAIL SEVEN TIMES, as a book dedicated exclusively to exploring and exploiting this trope to its full extent, actually manages to pull it off.
 In a way.
 It takes its time and puts in a respectable effort into building a character who might plausibly be like this.
 I almost “bought” Justin as a believable imagined human.
 Never quite completely, but close enough.
 Of course, this came at a price.

 I wanted to smash Justin’s face in so many times.
 And not in the joking way you might wish it upon an irritating loved one.
 I wanted bad things to happen to him so he’d realize how petty and insignificant his idiotic insecurities are, and so he couldn’t perpetuate his annoying traits by encouraging other people (readers included) to behave similarly.
-I wanted his friends to die so he’d see how short and precious life is and how stupid it is to turn away the precious gifts he was being offered.
+I wanted his friends to die so he’d see how short and precious life is and how stupid it is to turn away the priceless gifts he was being offered.
 I wanted them to leave him and not fucking admit him back after all the repeated offenses.
 He said and did things that should not have gone unpunished.
 I hated that.
 I hated his friends for taking it and I hated him for being all smug in knowing that they would.
 None of them are people I’d want to have anything to do with, or read about.